Characteristic time and length scales in melts of Kremer-Grest bead-spring polymers with wormlike bending stiffness: Discussion

-As a first step towards taking into account excluded volume effects, we can devise a local Kuhn length estimate, $l_{K}^{(1)}$, by evaluating eq. (\ref{eq:lK_definition}) using the distribution of bond angles sampled from equilibrated simulation data, which includes the local effects of bead packing and, in particular, the volume exclusion between next-nearest neighbor beads along the chain.
-This approximation breaks down for $\beta\kappa<1$, where pair-interactions and the correlation hole can no longer be neglected.
+As a first step towards taking into account excluded volume effects, we can devise a local Kuhn length estimate, $l_{K}^{(1)}$, (violet open circles and dashed lines in Fig.~\ref{fig:Kuhn-length} ) by evaluating Eq.~(\ref{eq:lK_definition}) using the actual distribution of bond angles sampled from our simulation data.
+This includes the local effects of bead packing and, in particular, effects of the excluded volume between next-nearest neighbor beads along the chain.
+This approximation breaks down for $\kappa<1$, where pair-interactions and the correlation hole can no longer be neglected.

 The large-scale statistics of the intrinsically most flexible systems are influenced by long-range bond orientation correlations~\cite{Wittmer_Meyer_PRL04,wittmer2007polymer,wittmer2007intramolecular,beckrich2007intramolecular} with $l_K > l_{K}^{(1)} > l_{K}^{(0)}$.
-To parameterize the Kuhn length dependence on chain stiffness we fitted the deviation between the extrapolated and bare Kuhn lengths, $\Delta\l_K(\kappa)=\l_K(\kappa)-\l_K^{(0)}(\kappa)$, by an empirical formula
+To parameterize the Kuhn length dependence on chain stiffness we fitted the difference between the extrapolated and bare Kuhn lengths,